What is DMX?

 You may notice the word specific in the pros section.
 That is the main issue you will have when setting up a DMX.
 A 2.4 GHz spectrum where DMX operates can have poor signal transmission.

 If the place is too crowded with cell phones and other devices, it will interfere with the signals of DMX.
-You may also find it challenging to control signals over large areas, and the LED fixtures might not work as you planned to.
+You may also find it challenging to control signals over large areas, and the DMX lighting might not work as you planned.

 Wired DMX Controller